tokuhirom/node-mruby/README.md

 ----

   * better diag for syntax error in node.js level
-  * inject object from node.js world to ruby world
+  * do not segv with ruby level exception.

 BUGS
 ----